Linear Response Selected Configuration Interaction: Results and Discussion

 From Table \ref{tab:sscc_H2O_larger_basis}, we see that the LR-SCI prediction of the spin-spin coupling constant of water generally agrees very well with the CCSDT-computed values.
 The spin-spin coupling constant gradually decreases in magnitude as the size of the basis set increases, going from $-$13.6 Hz (with 6-31G-J) to about $-$10.1 Hz (with 6-311++G**-J). \citeauthor{faber2017importance} has reported\cite{faber2017importance} CCSDT calculations on the same system with an even larger aug-ccJ-pVTZ basis, yielding a $^2J_\mathrm{HH}$ of $-$7.79 Hz, which suggests that the basis set description is not completely saturated in the present set of calculations.
-Up to and including the calculation with 6-31++G**-J, the LR-SCI error estimate remains low (below $6\times10^{-3}$ Hz), and we can, with reasonable confidence, suggest that the CCSDT-computed values are within 0.01--0.02 Hz of the FCI limit.
+Up to and including the calculation with 6-31++G**-J, the LR-SCI error estimate remains low (below $6\times10^{-3}$ Hz), and we can, with reasonable confidence, suggest that the CCSDT-computed values are within 0.01 Hz of the FCI limit.
 For the largest 6-311++G**-J basis, the LR-SCI error estimate is on the same order of magnitude as the difference between the CCSDT and LR-SCI-computed values for the coupling constant.
-The calculations on the smaller basis sets suggest a rather consistent over-estimation of around 0.015 Hz for the CCSDT $^2J_\mathrm{HH}$ relative to the FCI limit, so the more substantial difference between CCSDT and LR-SCI with the largest 6-311++G**-J basis is almost certainly due to a not completely converged (in $\varepsilon$) LR-SCI calculation.
+The calculations on the smaller basis sets suggest a rather consistent agreement between the LR-SCI and results for $^2J_\mathrm{HH}$, so the more substantial difference with the largest 6-311++G**-J basis is almost certainly due to a not completely converged (in $\varepsilon$) LR-SCI calculation.
+Again, we find that the calculations in the NO basis show slightly faster convergence for the spin-spin coupling constant than the calculations in the canonical HF basis.
+As a result, we find improved agreement with the CCSDT result, reducing the difference between our best LR-SCI (GS+V+X, NOs) and the CCSDT calculation to -0.005 Hz, which is in line with the deviations from the smaller basis sets.